nanamontford/bee-brain/README.md

 - As a first-time user, I want an inviting welcome page so I can quickly understand the site and decide if it meets my needs.
 - As a user, I want the website to be responsive so I can use it across different screen sizes.

+There are further details on the user stories, as well as acceptance criteria, on the [project board](https://github.com/users/nanamontford/projects/4).

 ### Fonts
 Arial in bold was used for headers and Verdana for all other text.
 These fonts were chosen for readability, particularly for individuals with visual impairments.